Most interesting landmarks of North America

 - Golden Gate Bridge – United States, California.
 Iconic bridge, one of the most popular bridges in the world.
 This 2,737 m long suspension bridge was constructed in 1933 – 1937.
 Pylons are 227 m high, the span under the bridge is 67 m.

-Described wonders of North America
+Described landmarks of North America

 North America is very diverse continent, extending from the northernmost land of the world to moist tropical wilderness of Darien Gap.
 It has extremely diverse landmarks – many of the most impressive natural landmarks in the world, great prehistoric structures and exquisite modern architecture.